MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ### Test using Web Chat

 1. Deploy the root bot and the skill bot to Azure.
 For information about deployment, see [Tutorial: Create and deploy a basic bot](bot-builder-tutorial-basic-deploy.md).
-1. In your code editor, for example Visual Studio, replace the localhost addresses in the `SimpleRootBot` project `appsetting.js` file with the actual Azure addresses as shown below.
+1. In your code editor, for example Visual Studio, replace the localhost addresses in the `RootBot` project `appsetting.js` file with the actual Azure addresses as shown below.

     ```json
     "SkillHostEndpoint": "https://<your root bot deployed name>.azurewebsites.net/api/skills"